ArslanSiraj-tech/nuxl-app/README.md

 Here, you can visualize and explore the output of the search engine.
 All crosslink output files in the workspace are available on the **View Results** tab.
 After selecting any file, you can view the `CSMs Table`, `PRTs Table`, `PRTs Summary`, `Crosslink efficiency` and `Precursor adducts summary`.

-Note: Every table and plot can be downloaded, as indicated in the side-bar under ⚙️ Settings.
+Note: Every table and plot can be downloaded, as indicated formats in the side-bar under ⚙️ Settings.

 ## How to accessing previously analysed results?
 Under the **Result Files** tab, you can manage your results.
 You can `remove` or `download` files from the output files list.